GRAAL-Research/risc/README.md

 ## Cite

-Use the following for the article;
+Use the following for the article or dataset;

 ```
 @misc{beaucheminrisc,